TL;DR

 This is not a problem confined to high-pressure City jobs.
 It affects students, parents, carers, freelancers, and retirees.
 It is a societal issue that demands a proactive, individualised solution.

 Consider Sarah, a 45-year-old marketing director from Manchester.
-Juggling a demanding career, teenage children, and aging parents, she began experiencing persistent headaches, insomnia, and a constant feeling of being overwhelmed.
+Juggling a demanding career, teenage children, and ageing parents, she began experiencing persistent headaches, insomnia, and a constant feeling of being overwhelmed.
 Her GP was sympathetic but could only offer a six-week course of antidepressants and a referral to an NHS therapist with a nine-month waiting list.

 Feeling her performance at work slipping and her family life suffering, Sarah felt trapped.
 Her story is a familiar one, highlighting the gap between needing help and getting it in a timely manner.